Rem01Gaming/encore/website/docs/index.md

     details: Encore Tweaks it's the first kind of perfomance module that implemented Module WebUI, a convenient way to edit configs and do some basic operations.
   - icon: 👨‍💻
     title: Open Source
-    details: Encore Tweaks Open Source under GPL3 License and maintained by experienced kernel developer, unlike other modules with poorly written or heavily obfuscated code.
+    details: Encore Tweaks is Open source released under GPL3 License and maintained by experienced kernel developer, unlike other modules with poorly written or heavily obfuscated code.